Sign in

 Of course these issues will be greater if you’ve never worked remotely before.
 Just remember, working in an office also has its many challenges and lessons to learn.
 You learn new skills over time and these skills then crossover from your professional to personal life.

 In every work environment you hit challenges.
 There is always something you don’t know how to do, or something you’re not sure about.
-There will be a task you don’t quite understand and an idea you want to clarify.
-In an office there are people around you to help.
+There will be a work task you don’t quite understand and an idea you want to clarify.
+In a traditional office setting there are people around you to help.
 So you swing by a colleague’s desk and ask a question.

 Time management skills are a great lesson from remote working.
 Stereotypes suggest you have more opportunity to not work, because nobody is looking over you.
 However, studies show that you are likely to work more, despite having more distractions.
 How is that possible?
 Well, remote working is an opportunity to better manage your time.